What Is Conversation Intelligence Software?

 What Is the Difference Between Conversation Intelligence and Call Recording?

 Call recording captures audio or video of conversations for later playback.
 Conversation intelligence adds AI analysis, transcription, sentiment detection, topic tracking, and coaching insights extracted automatically from those recordings to turn raw audio into actionable data.
+The distinction matters operationally: a call recording requires someone to listen and interpret; conversation intelligence surfaces patterns, flags risks, and generates summaries without manual review.

 Does Conversation Intelligence Software Integrate with My CRM?

-How Long Does CI Implementation Take?
+How Long Does Conversation Intelligence Implementation Take?

 Implementation timelines range from same-day setup for lightweight tools like Fathom to several weeks for enterprise deployments that require CRM configuration, user training, governance policies, and integration with existing sales engagement platforms.
+Teams migrating from an existing CI platform should also account for historical data transfer and validation time.

 Is Conversation Intelligence Software Compliant with Privacy Regulations?